0 Comment

 Examples of Innovative Names for Employee Recognition Programs

-We have put together this list of 150 program names to make it easier for organizations to decide on the best possible names for their programs.
+We have compiled this list of 150 catchy program names to help organizations select the best possible names for their programs.

-Organizations can prefix or suffix their corporate brand to the suggested names as required.
-Also, organizations whose brand names start with ‘I’ can leverage the ‘i’ in their program names (as a prefix).
+Organizations can prefix or suffix their corporate brand to the suggested names.
+Also, organizations whose brand names start with ‘I’ can leverage the ‘i in their program names (as a prefix).

 1. Aces